Rowage3/torn-gym-gains-calculator-plus/README.md

 <br>

+- **Added:** Reset position button, the corner arrow icon in the panel header.
+- **Added:** Reset panel position button in the Setup tab.
-- **Fixed:** Panel could load with its header above the viewport if the saved position no longer fit the current window size or zoom level, making it impossible to minimize.
+- **Fixed:** The panel could load with its header above the viewport if the saved position no longer fit the current window size or zoom level, making it impossible to minimize.
 Position is now clamped on load, on window resize, and after dragging.
-- **Added:** Reset position button (the corner arrow icon) in the panel header.
-- **Added:** "Reset panel position" button in the Setup tab.
-- **Changed:** Reset Everything now also resets panel position.
+- **Changed:** Reset Everything also resets panel position.

 </details>